Being aware when teaching students with epilepsy

 • In the classroom: Children with epilepsy may sometimes struggle to concentrate - either because of the effects of seizures or because of medication.
 Double check that they have understood what you are saying, use repetition when necessary, and provide lesson printouts that they can read again later.

 • Avoiding triggers: People with epilepsy can have seizure triggers, so being mindful of them can be a big help.
-Perhaps the best known are flashing lights (although this is actually relatively uncommon) - so try and avoid these in the classroom.
-Children often experience seizures when they are stressed, so it's useful to monitor how the student is coping with work.
+Perhaps the best known are flashing lights (although this is believed to be relatively rare - so avoid these in the classroom.
+People with epilepsy often experience seizures when they are stressed, so it's useful to monitor how the student is coping with work.
+Other triggers than teachers should be aware of include tiredness, illness, menstrual cycle, missed medications and more.

 First aid and seizure treatment plans at school

-If a child in your class has epilepsy, it is valuable for them to have a seizure treatment plan worked out with the school nurse.
-It might include:
+If a child in your class has epilepsy, it is valuable for them to have a seizure treatment plan worked out with the school nurse (you can download a template here).
+Check with your district first - and it might include:

-• First aid: If a student has a seizure, you should 1) STAY with the student and begin timing the seizure, ensure they are 2) SAFE by moving sharp objects away from them, and move them on their 3) SIDE while keeping their airway clear.
+• First aid: If a student has a seizure, try to 1) STAY with the student and begin timing the seizure, ensure they are 2) SAFE by moving dangerous objects away from them, loosening any tight clothing such as scarves from around their necks and putting something soft under their head, and move them on their 3) SIDE while keeping their airway clear.
 Do not put anything in their mouth.

 Social aspects of teaching students with epilepsy

 An important aspect of teaching strategies for epilepsy students is the social side of school.
-Sadly, bullying remains common for students with epilepsy - over 40% report experiencing some kind of stigmatization.
+Sadly, bullying remains common for students with epilepsy.
+One study from 2009 reported that over 40% had experienced some kind of stigmatization.
+A more recent analysis suggested that the issue may be less about the child’s epilepsy itself, but more to do with other challenges children with epilepsy can experience, such as learning difficulties.

 • Educating other children: It can be startling for children to see a classmate having a seizure.
 As their teacher, try to stay calm.
 It is helpful to provide age appropriate and fact based information so classmates understand what is going on.

-• Physical education: As long as the child’s doctor and carers approve, it is normally OK for children with epilepsy to partake in physical education - and it can be good for their self esteem.
-What’s more, being active may in fact reduce frequency of seizures.
+• Physical education: As long as the child’s doctor and carers approve, it may be OK for children with epilepsy to partake in physical education - and it can be beneficial for their self esteem.
+What’s more, being active may reduce the frequency of seizures.

 Related: Tips for caring for a child with epilepsy